“They still come back. Some peek through the fence – others just walk around and look.

-“After Japanese structures in the area were razed, construction began on a ninety-two-hectre parcel of land just [north] of Meiji Shrine.
+“After Japanese structures in the area were razed, construction began on a ninety-two-hectre parcel of land just [south] of Meiji Shrine.
 In a matter of months, Yoyogi parade ground, used since 1905 for military drills, had become ‘Washington Heights’, a gated community of several hundred housing units that resembled many an early postwar American suburb.

 “In addition to the houses, the self-contained community featured a chapel, movie theater, recreation hall, library, fire and gas stations, schools, and a shopping center with a commissary, dispensary, and barber/beauty shops.”